john29917958/Design-Pattern-Study/Mediator/README.md

 Mediator
 ===
 Scenario: When there are a great amount of subsystems that cooperate with each other, resulting in complex usage lines (how about 100 sub-systems with complex usage lines to each other?).
-Unlike the facade pattern, the mediator pattern is like a “Controller” in MVC system model.
+Unlike the facade pattern, the mediator pattern is like a “Controller” in the MVC system model.

 Pattern: Groups complex execution order or subsystem interactions into a “mediator” class.
 Subsystems invoke the APIs provided by the “mediator” class.